vanilla/docs/content/help/apiv2/date-filters.md

 2018-12-25
 ```

-This is a flexiable, unambiguos format that allows you to specify a date, date/time, and also specify timezones.
+ This is a flexible, unambiguous format that allows you to specify a date, date/time, and also specify timezones.

 ## Basic Date Operations